A Place of Welcome

 Luther values the diversity of its students, staff, and faculty, who hail from many faith backgrounds and heritages.

 Luther offers more than 60 areas of learning.
 The college’s learning philosophy highlights connections between disciplines.
 Its thoughtful and rigorous curriculum moves beyond immediate interests toward engagement in the larger world.
 This approach to education helps Luther earn inclusion in the top tier of national liberal arts colleges in the U.S. News and World Report’s college guide.

-Luther is a Phi Beta Kappa institution, an honor belonging to only 10 percent of colleges and universities, and its graduates regularly earn awards, such as Fulbright, Rhodes, Goldwater, and NCAA Postgraduate scholarships.
+Luther is a Phi Beta Kappa institution, a recognition belonging to only 10 percent of colleges and universities, and its graduates have been honored with awards, such as Fulbright, Rhodes, Goldwater, and NCAA Postgraduate scholarships.

 Luther values learning beyond the classroom.
 Internships, externships, and opportunities to collaborate with faculty on research are vital components of a Luther education—and they help test career goals and build résumés.
 This experiential learning contributes to the stellar career outcomes and postsecondary education rates of Luther graduates.

 Study-away experiences are another way that students learn beyond the classroom, and they’re key to the global perspective that Luther promotes.
-Each year more than 400 Luther students study abroad in 41 countries.
+In fact, 90 percent of Luther students study away, domestically or internationally.
 Many undergraduates take advantage of study-away opportunities during January Term, a three-week period between semesters that allows students to study a particular subject in depth.

 An open-door culture is part of the Luther ethos.
 Faculty and staff are enthusiastic, accessible, and focused on student success.